edsoncelio/prcheckctl/README.md

 # PRCheckCtl
-Simple tool to check for new PRs by username or organization
+Simple tool to check for new PRs by username or organization on Github

+> Just for practice Golang!

 # Usage
 1. Build the binary (inside the code directory):